-Mougins is a medieval village which was the home or holiday resort for famous individuals like Picasso, Man Ray, Yves St Laurent, Winston Churchill, and more.
+Mougins is a medieval village that was the home or holiday resort for famous individuals like Picasso, Man Ray, Yves St Laurent, Winston Churchill, and more.

 Grasse is probably the most famous mountainside town on the French Riviera.
 It is the capital of perfume and situated not a long train journey from Cannes.
-Here, you’ll find cobbled streets lined with ancient houses, boutiques, and cafes, and you can also visit and go on perfume tours on some of the most famous perfume hoses Galimard, Molinard, and Fragonard.
+Here, you’ll find cobbled streets lined with ancient houses, boutiques, and cafes, and you can also visit and go on perfume tours on some of the most famous perfume houses such as Galimard, Molinard, and Fragonard.

 Check the best prices and available hotels in Grasse

 Biot is another beautiful medieval city on the French Riviera.
 It is known for its glass-blowing industry and has a stunning town with picturesque lovely houses.

 Check the best prices and available hotels in Biot